 “Don’t tax you, don’t tax me, tax that fellow behind the tree,” quipped Senator Russell Long, who chaired the powerful Senate Finance Committee from 1966 to 1981.
 In 2017, as the year wound to a close, House Republicans introduced their version of tax reform.
-Few individuals thought such a massive undertaking could be signed into law before the end of the year, but that is exactly what happened.
+Few individuals thought we could sign such a massive undertaking into law before the end of the year, but that is exactly what happened.
 In the hectic days that preceded Christmas, the president signed into law the most sweeping change in the tax code since 1986.

-As with every law change there are proverbial winners and losers, however our intent is to simply summarize, at a high level, changes we can expect in 2018.
-We anticipate that 2018 will be a very busy year for Tax Attorneys and Certified Public Accounts, as they search for loopholes and approaches that assist their clients in reducing their overall tax burden.
+As with every law change there are proverbial winners and losers.
+Our intent is to summarize, at a high level, changes we can expect in 2018.
+We expect that 2018 will be a very busy year for Tax Attorneys and Certified Public Accounts, as they search for tax code loopholes and approaches that assist their clients in reducing their overall tax burden.

 What Does it Actually Mean?

-The new tax code will result in substantive tax reform for corporations.
-It will eliminate the corporate alternative minimum tax (AMT) and consolidate the corporate tax rate down to a single 21% tax rate from 35%.
+The new tax code will cause substantive tax reform for corporations.
+It will eliminate the corporate alternative minimum tax (AMT) and merge the corporate tax rate down to a single 21% tax rate from 35%.
 These changes will be permanent.
-For individuals, the new legislation is a series of cuts and tweaks, which may potentially introduce more tax planning complexity and will be subject to another infamous sunset provision after the year 2025.
+For individuals, the new legislation is a series of cuts and tweaks, which might introduce more tax planning complexity and will be subject to another infamous sunset provision after the year 2025.

 Over 80% of Americans will get a tax cut in 2018, while just 5% of taxpayers are expected to pay more (Tax Policy Center, Washington Post).
-In most cases, cuts are expected to be modest; however, much will depend on individual circumstances.
-Below we have attempted to highlight some of the key takeaways without getting too detailed.
+In most cases, they expect cuts to be modest.
+However, much will depend on individual circumstances.
+Below we have attempted to highlight some key takeaways without getting too detailed.
 Sources for this review include the Tax Policy Center and Kitces.com.